Table of Contents

 Key Takeaways

-• Lines in your sublimation prints?
+- Lines in your sublimation prints?
 It’s likely due to print settings, clogged printheads, or poor maintenance.
 Check those print settings, run regular printhead cleanings, and keep your printer well-maintained to prevent streaks.
+It is also a good idea to understand which printers are best suited to sublimation.

-• Consistent cleaning is key for a clog-free sublimation printer that churns out clear prints.
+- Consistent cleaning is key for a clog-free sublimation printer that churns out clear prints.
 Do regular nozzle checks, keep the dust away with frequent wipes, and use your printer often to keep the ink flowing.
+Maintenance is especially an important consideration if you use a converted Epson printer for your crafts.

 Understanding the Causes of Lines in Sublimation Prints